microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/attacksimulationroot.md

 ---
 title: "attackSimulationRoot resource type"
-description: "Provides the ability to launch a realistic phishing attack and allows organization to learn from it."
+description: "Provides the ability to launch a realistic phishing attack that organizations can learn from."
 author: "Gopal-MSFT"
 ms.localizationpriority: medium
 ms.prod: "security"